halid1020/robot_control_cloth/README.md

 # Robot Control Cloth
-Halid Abdulrahim Kadi and Kasim Terzic.
+Authored by Halid Abdulrahim Kadi and Jose Alex Chandy.
+Supervised by Luis Figueredo, Kasim Terzić, and Praminda Caleb-Solly.

+This repository is for setting up the real-robot control part of the DRAPER project.
+It supports the operations of ROS1 Noetic for Franka Emika Panda and ROS2 Humble for UR3e robot arms.

 ## I. Installation